What Is Secure Hosting?

-Email spam doesn't comprise a significant threat to site security, although a massive influx of email could potentially cause the same problem as a DDoS attack.
+Email spam doesn't comprise a significant threat to site security, although a massive influx of emails could potentially cause the same problem as a DDoS attack.

-Email spam filtering is a second-layer of security, the kind of protection you use to make your experience more pleasant - it protects you more than your website.
+Email spam filtering is a second layer of security, the kind of protection you use to make your experience more pleasant - it protects more than your website.

 Domain Name Privacy